filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/run-a-local-network/index.md

     This terminal window will continue to run.
 You must run all further commands from a new terminal window.

-We now have a client node and a provider node successfully talking to each other!
+We now have a client node and a storage provider node successfully talking to each other!
 Next up, we can send requests to our client node to ensure everything is set up correctly.

 ## Get some FIL